Garrett officials remind residents of fireworks rules

-GARRETT — With the Independence Day holiday coming up, City of Garrett officials ask residents to follow these guidelines:
+GARRETT — City of Garrett officials ask residents to follow these fireworks guidelines:

 • Fireworks may be set off from 5 p.m. until two hours after sunset from June 29 to July 9.
 The exceptions are July 4, Dec.
 31 and Jan.
 1. On July 4, fireworks are allowed from 10 a.m. until midnight.
 Fireworks may be set off from 10 a.m. to 1 a.m.
 Dec.
 31 and from 10 a.m. to 11 p.m.
 Jan.
 1.